AntonyBrd/weather-simulation/readme.md

 application.

 ### Use Machine Learning

+#### Supervised learning to predict values

+The same way we have computed each feature one by one, the next depending on the previous one.
+We could have train different algorithms to predict those values.

+#### Neural nets to invent data

 There are Neural Network specialised in data generation that it would be great to test.
 For example, RNN are able to write theatre piece that have a very good structure, with a lot of input data we could